Kurin

 Kurin (курінь) has two definitions: a military and administrative unit of the Zaporozhian Cossacks, Black Sea Cossack Host, and others; and of a type of housing (see below).

 In the administrative definition, a kurin usually consisted of a few hundred Cossacks, with their own land, treasury and flag, and around a hundred houses.
 The number of kurins was not permanent, and varied throughout time: during the 16th century, there were 8 kurins in the Zaporozhian Sich and 38 during the first half of the 18th century.
 All Cossacks had to be part of a kurin and were listed on the so-called "kurin komput" (a register of Cossacks in the kurin), and were subject to the kurin otaman.

 In the other definition, a kurin is a type of housing, sometimes temporary, which can vary in size and purpose: from a small tent made of leaves, to a large wooden house for permanent occupation.

+Administrative unit

+The kurin was the lowest administrative division in the Cossack Hetmanate.
+According to a Ukrainian historian Adrian Kashchenko, there were 38 kurins.

 Etymology

 Kurin is most probably a loanword of Turkic origins.
 Compare Chagatai kürän ("group of warriors") and Uyghur kürijän ("warrior wagon train").
-Other etymologies have been proposed - most prominently from the word курити, which means to smoke, create smoke - but they are generally not supported by linguists.
+Other etymologies have been proposed – most prominently from the Ukrainian word курити, which means to smoke, create smoke – but they are generally not supported by linguists.